swijesin/Prediction-Model-for-Lead-Bioaccessibility/README.md

-# Prediction-Model-for-Lead-Bioaccessibility
+# Prediction-Model-for-Lead-Bioaccessibility v1.0
 Machine learning model to train and predict lead stomach bioaccessibility from various measured soil properties.
+Package contains all scripts necessary to run the model, however current version of these scripts have not yet been properly reformatted for ease of new users.
+Future iterations to this repository will be made to ensure that unecceassy functions are removed and scripts include detailed and intuitive instructions/explanations.